matrix-org/matrix.org/content/ecosystem/clients/element-mobile.md

 apple_app_store = { app_id = "id1631335820", org = "vector" }
 +++

-Element X is pioneering the Matrix 2.0 implementation, notably supporting fast sync with sliding sync.
+The Element mobile app, built on the Matrix 2.0 foundation with native sliding sync and OIDC.